Canadian Business History

 Shedding light on the strategic and political decisions that have shaped business today

-The Canadian Business and Financial History program is devoted to furthering the study of Canadian business and financial history.
-Focusing on key companies, legislation and periods of historical importance, the program sheds light on the strategic and political decisions that shape the current business landscape.
+The Canadian Business History program furthers the study of Canadian business history through courses, publications, events, and outreach, including through the Canadian Business History Association.
+Focusing on entrepreneurs and business leaders, firms and sectors, legislation and periods of historical importance, the program sheds light on the strategic and political decisions that shape the current business landscape.

-Using original case studies and research papers written specifically to highlight key companies, legislation or periods of historical importance, the program sheds light on the strategic and political decisions that shaped the present day business landscape in Canada.
+Using original case studies and research papers written specifically to highlight key companies, legislation or periods of historical importance, the program uncovers the strategic and political decisions that shaped the present-day business landscape in Canada.

 The program is made possible through the generosity of several prominent business leaders, including Lynton (Red) Wilson; Richard Currie; James Fleck; Anthony Fell; Henry N.R.
 (Hal) Jackman, and John McArthur, dean emeritus of Harvard University’s Graduate School of Business Administration.
 These leaders established the L.R.
 Wilson/R.J.
-Currie Chair in Canadian Business History, which was held by the late Prof. Chris Kobrak.
-An international search is being conducted to find his successor.
+Currie Chair in Canadian Business History, which has been held by Professor Dimitry Anastakis since 2019.

 In addition, the late University Professor Emeritus Michael Bliss donated his business history collection of books to the Business Information Centre at the Rotman School.